-3 Andhra hospital officials held over fire in Covid centre
+3 Andhra hospital officials held over fire in COVID centre

-Vijayawada, Aug 10 : A day after a fire in a Covid facility being run in a hotel here left 10 people dead, the Andhra Pradesh Police on Monday arrested three officials of a private hospital, including its chief operating officer.
+Vijayawada: A day after a fire in a COVID facility being run in a hotel here left 10 people dead, the Andhra Pradesh Police on Monday arrested three officials of a private hospital, including its chief operating officer.

 The accused were booked for culpable homicide not amounting to murder.
 They were allegedly found neglecting the pertinent needs of electrical repairs which could have been instrumental in averting the accident.